kylerjohnston/muumu.us/_posts/2020-11-25-tiddlywiki-user-authentication-with-nginx-auth_requests-and-django.md

 ```

 The `internal` keyword tells NGINX this endpoint is not accessible to external
-requests --- a user trying to navigate to
+requests --- a user trying to navigate to https://tiddlywiki.example.com/auth/
-https://my-tiddly-wiki-domain.com/auth/ will get a `404`; only our NGINX proxy
-can send requests there.
+will get a `404`; only our NGINX proxy can send requests there.

 I also drop the request body because the authentication service doesn't need
 that data.
-The `X-Original-URI` header isn't really needed at this point, but
-I'm passing it along here because in a future version of the authentication
-service I'd like to have it use that header to redirect after a succesful log
-in.

 Then I updated the location block for TiddlyWiki to use the `auth_request`
-module.
+module --- I have TiddlyWiki running on port `8080` on the same host.

 ```
 location / {